markramrattan/freetrade-universe-web/README.md

 ## Features

   - Search all stocks available and filter by sector, name, currency, etc...
   - Mobile friendly / responsive
+  - Links to costs associated with each stock
+  - Graphing historical data of each stock (Using TradingView integration)

 ## Currently in Development

   - Live stock prices next to each stock
-  - Links to costs associated with each stock
-  - Graphing historical data of each stock
   - Dividend payment yes / no next to each stock

 ## Important Information